-Second degree vehicular homicide—the less serious of the two types—is defined as causing the death of another person while committing any traffic offense other than those specified above.
+Second-degree vehicular homicide—the less serious of the two types—is defined as causing the death of another person while committing any traffic offense (like speeding or running a red light) other than those specified above.

 The consequences of a vehicular homicide conviction depend on the circumstances.
-But generally, the possible penalties are:
+But generally, the possible penalties are as follows.

 A vehicular homicide conviction involves serious consequences.
 If you've been arrested for vehicular homicide—or any other crime—get in contact with a criminal defense attorney right away.
 The facts of every case are different.
 An experienced defense attorney can explain how the law applies to the facts of your case and help you decide on the best course of action.